BillSkarlatos/Neural-networks-3rd-project-CSD-AUTh/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is open-sourced and therefore licensed under the MIT License.

 Thank you for exploring this project!